 3. Improve your credit score to qualify for a lower interest rate

 The higher your credit score gets, the lower the interest rate you will pay.
-Paying a lower interest rate automatically reduces your total loan cost which saves you money over the lifetime of the loan.
+Paying a lower interest rate automatically reduces your total loan cost, saving you money over the loan’s lifetime.
 Why do lenders give you competitive rates when you have an excellent credit score?

 Because a higher credit score means you are a low-risk borrower.
-This means you pay your bills on time, respect the terms of your loan, and more importantly, are a responsible borrower.
-For this reason, improve your credit score if you want to lower the borrowing cost by paying a lower interest rate.
+This means you pay your bills on time, respect the terms of your loan, and, more importantly, are a responsible borrower.
+For this reason, improve your credit score by paying a lower interest rate to lower the borrowing cost.

 Learn more: